Singlife Account: Is This Capital Guaranteed Insurance Savings Plan Worth Getting?

 This means that the additional 5% death benefit coverage is only for account holders who are before the age of 61.
 The benefit becomes 1% after the age of 61.

-Singlife Account’s retrenchment coverage got our attention the most, given the state of our economy due to COVID-19 Coronavirus.
+The Singlife Account’s retrenchment coverage got our attention the most, given the state of our economy due to the COVID-19 pandemic.

 Here’s a summary of how this coverage works: